thebracket/ArdanUltimateRustFoundations/day1/hour1/hello_library.md

 ```

 Notice that Clippy complains when I do this.
 Canonical Rust uses the short form.
 It's important to know that you *can* use the `return` command---and you can do it anywhere in a function.
 Early return is often preferred.

+> Enabling Clippy as the default in [the IDE setup](./setup_ide.md) makes Clippy bug you as you type.
+I prefer it this way.
+Clippy helps you write "Rustacean" code, and knows about a LOT of common things that could be done better.
+If Clippy is annoying you, you can switch back to `cargo check` mode.

 ## Understanding the Tests